bitsnaps/reactive-stack/README.md

 - Clean up and remove duplicated code
 - Use marblejs instead of express
 - Use VueX & event bus
-- Use Vuetify & Vuelidate
+- Use Vuetify & Vuelidate (from https://github.com/bitsnaps/vuecommerce)